 Home alarm system monitoring is sometimes confusing, and raises a lot of questions with many people.

-If you’re already familiar with how alarm monitoring works, skip down the page a bit for some of its advantages.
-If this is new to you, read on.
+If you’re already familiar with how alarm monitoring works, skip down the page to the "benefits" section.
+If you are new to alarm monitoring, read on.

-“Monitored” means that the system not only makes noise locally at the house, but also communicates off-site.
+“Monitored” simply means that the alarm system not only makes noise locally at the house, but also communicates off-site.

 This station is staffed 24 hours a day, and has receivers that understand the signals your alarm panel sends.